 Mount Loretto Unique Area

-Because the largest section of land is in grasslands, one of the main management goals at Mt.
-Loretto is to improve and maintain nesting habitat for grassland birds.
-A number of grassland bird species are in decline because nesting habitat is disappearing; three of these species are the bobolink, common meadowlark, and savannah sparrow.
+Grasslands make up most of the Unique Area.
+Some grassland bird species are in decline because nesting habitat is disappearing; three of these species include the bobolink, common meadowlark, and savannah sparrow.
 All of these species like moist fields with small to moderate height vegetation, characteristic of the fields at Mt.
 Loretto.
 The eastern meadowlark has not been observed on Mt.
-Loretto in many years, but bobolinks have been spotted with increasing frequency on the property.
+Loretto in many years, but bobolinks have been spotted with increasing frequency.

 The freshwater wetlands on Mt.
-Loretto make up 16.55 acres of the property and are part of a larger wetland system, the Tottenville Freshwater Wetland (a Class I wetland).
+Loretto make up 16.55 acres of the property and are part of a larger wetland system, the Tottenville Freshwater Wetland.
 Wetlands provide flood water and stormwater control, wildlife habitat, watershed protection, erosion and sediment control, and aesthetics.
 Mt.
-Loretto's wetlands are low marshes in an open field and contain species such as sedges, rushes, bulrushes, red maple, willows, arrowwood, and highbush blueberry.
+Loretto's wetlands are low marshes in an open field and contain species such as sedges, rushes, bulrushes, red maple, willows, arrowwood, and highbush blueberry

 From Goethals and Verrazano Bridges